MicrochipTech/fpga-hls-examples/Training1/readme.md

 ## Revision 7

 Updated document for SmartHLS™ 2023.2 release.
+Updated [Gaussian Filter With Loop Pipelining](#gaussian-filter-with-loop-pipelining) and
-Updated sections 12.2 and 13 to use loop pipelining instead of function pipelining.
+[Canny Edge Detection Block](#canny-edge-detection-block) sections to use loop pipelining instead of function pipelining.

 ## Revision 8

 Updated document for outdated figures and for SmartHLS™ 2024.1 release.

-# 2 Prerequisites
+# Prerequisites

 Before beginning this training, you should install the following
 software: